iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 > needs to update nhs calls on appointments you have done through app for medical advice please<br> :date: __2021-01-31 22:46:33__

-> After finaly managing to pass security and log in ,I am celebrating this huge milestone with members of my bubble,we are having a meal ,party poppers, balloons and a firework display in the garden later ,the retina scan and DNA sample were a bit over the top!<br> :date: __2021-01-31 14:52:00__

-> So far unable to access any information from my health record and the surgery can offer no advice.
-Next to useless app.<br> :date: __2021-01-31 11:35:15__

-> Registration was a fairly clumsy mess - I really don't know why you can't use my already verified tax ID.
-Anyway, now that I am verified I cannot close the app properly. as it won't log out.
-I will probably delete it and use the web based version on my computer<br> :date: __2021-01-31 10:38:37__

-> Not very good.<br> :date: __2021-01-27 20:33:06__

 #### 1-star reviews